marmendo/dockermonster/README.md

     </datasource>
 ```
 - See that we are using 192.168.124.1:3306 in order to make the database accessible from demobuilder VM
-- Compile and pack with: $ mvn clean package
+- From the demo folder, compile and pack with: `$ mvn clean package`
 - Deploy in local JBoss EAP 6.4 by dropping the generated war in JBOSS-DIR/standalone/deployments
-- Start standalone.sh and test that it works correctly
+- Start JBOSS-DIR/bin/standalone.sh and test that it works correctly

 **STEP 2 - Create OSE Project**